IBM-Cloud/Bluemix-ServiceBroker/README.md

 # Example: Manage a Simple Broker
 In this section we are going to explain how to work with the sample broker included in this repository.
-## Download and Deploy the Sample Broker
+### Download and Deploy the Sample Broker
 1) Clone or download and unpack this repository.
 2) Change into the directory with the cloned/unpacked files.
 3) Login to Bluemix and push the application:
    `cf push myBroker`
    "myBroker" is the name you want to give to the broker.
 No other configuration necessary :)
 4) Now you should have a new Bluemix/Cloud Foundry application.
 This is YOUR new private broker.
 Start testing, see the next block of instructions.
+### Manage the Broker
 Once you have your broker up and running, let's try to use it.
+For the following commands we assume that the broker was deployed with the name "myBroker". "broker-address" refers to the specific address of where your deployed broker is accessible, i.e. the URL for the app.
+It could be "http://mybroker.ng.mybluemix.net" or "http://mybroker.eu-gb.mybluemix.net" or something entirely different, depending on your specific Bluemix or Cloud Foundry environment.

+#### Bluemix Public
+If you are on Bluemix Public, your only option is to use the sample broker as "space-scoped private broker".
+The instructions are as already described above:

+#### Bluemix Dedicated or Bluemix Local
+Depending on whether you are catalog administrator or regular user, you can either register the sample broker as "standard private broker" or only as space-scoped broker.
+If the latter, see the instructions in the previous section.

+Make sure that the BluemixAdminCLI plugin for the "cf" tool is installed.

+* Register the sample broker
+   `cf ba add-service-broker yourBrokerName test test http://myBroker.`
+* List Service Broker